opral/monorepo/careers/project-lisa.md

 **Opportunity**

+- Bring version control and CI/CD to the rest of the world.
-- build the version control system and storage layer for next-gen apps like inlang and successors to Figma, Excel, Word, Adobe Premiere, et al.
+- enable next-gen apps like inlang and successors to Figma, Excel, Adobe Premiere, Autodesk, et al.
-- hands-down deep CS work
-- small team, overproportional impact
-- watch this video 45 sec video https://www.youtube.com/watch?v=bCcluZriRnc
+- be at the forefront of [local first software](https://www.inkandswitch.com/local-first/)

 **Requirements**